 For a more general search, particularly if you are very active in the job market, the primary aim is to increase your access to as large a range of relevant roles as possible.
 You can then decide whether to apply.

-If you are not currently working then as you have no doubt realised, job search is a full time job.
+If you are not currently working then as you have no doubt realised, the job search is a full-time job.

 There are five main routes:

 A Prism survey confirmed the old adage: it’s not what you know but who you know.
 This isn’t the “old boy network” of yesteryear!
 Simply that if you are more of a known quantity to an employer because they know you, or are recommended to you, or an existing employee speaks highly of you then the risky business of hiring becomes much easier.
 It’s also cheaper than using an agency or having to advertise a role.